-2. Break or cut each pretzel rod in half.
-Line a baking sheet with waxed paper or parchment paper.
+- Break or cut each pretzel rod in half.

-4. Holding a pretzel rod by the tip, dip it in the green coating until almost all of it is covered, leaving about a 1/2-inch section undipped at the top where you are holding it.
+- Holding a pretzel rod by the unbroken end, dip it in the green coating until almost all of it is covered, leaving about a 1/2-inch section undipped at the top where you are holding it.

-Note: If you cannot find blanched almonds, you can take whole almonds, with the skins on, and place them in a pan of boiling water for 1 minute.
+Note: If you cannot find blanched almonds, take whole, skin-on almonds and place them in a pan of boiling water for 1 minute.
 Drain the almonds, let them cool slightly, then pinch the nuts between your fingers—the skins should slip right off.
-Alternately, if you don't want to use black food coloring at all, you can use regular almonds or chocolate-dipped almonds instead.

 |Nutritional Guidelines (per serving)|